johnwyles/docker-compose-media-center/README.md

   managing the remaining "Stacks" (docker-compose files).

 ### `docker-compose-tools.yaml`
+- [iperf]([iperf3](https://github.com/esnet/iperf)): A utility used to test speeds between two machines.
+Both a client and server tool in one.
+In this case we will run the container in server mode.
 - [SearXNG](https://github.com/searxng/searxng-docker): Utility for an internet
   metasearch engine that aggregates search results.
 - [Syncthing](https://github.com/linuxserver/docker-syncthing): Utility for